Metrication in the United Kingdom: 1995

-The number of units of measure to which derogations applied was reduced with effect from 1 October 1995 and reduced further with effect from 1 January 2000.
+2000s

+On 1 October 1999, with effect from 1 January 2000, the following were removed from the list of allowable units for general use: fathom (used for marine navigation), pint (used for the sale of waters, lemonades and fruit juices in returnable containers), gills (sale of spirit drinks), ounce and pound (goods sold loose in bulk) and therm (gas supply).
 A direct result of the changes that were effective from 1 January 2000 was the requirement that most loose goods sold by weight, volume or length (for example, potatoes or tomatoes that were sold loose, or cheese or meat that was cut or weighed in front of the customer) must be priced and measured using metric units.

-The use of the acre as the primary unit for land registration was officially replaced by the hectare on 1 January 2010, under an EU ruling.
-The acre is still used as a supplementary unit alongside the hectare for land registration.